EDCD/EDDN/docs/Running-this-software.md

     # greater number if the certificate has ever been renewed.
     ln -s ../../archive/eddn.edcd.io/fullchain1.pem fullchain.pem
     ln -s ../../archive/eddn.edcd.io/privkey1.pem privkey.pem

+After this you need to ensure that the certificate stays renewed.
+With a Debian system using certbot:

+1. There should already be a systemd timer set up:

+    `systemctl status certbot.timer`

+    If that doesn't show "`; enabled;`" in:

+    `Loaded: loaded (/lib/systemd/system/certbot.timer; enabled; vendor preset: enabled)`

+    then:

+    `systemctl enable certbot.timer`

+    This will renew the certificate as necessary (i.e. when <= 30 days until it expires, or whatever current LetsEncrypt and certbot policy causes).
+    But it will not ensure the files are in all the places you might need them to be.

+1. Ensure the certificate files are deployed to where they're needed.
+When using the certbot timer the easiest thing to do is to utilise a script in `/etc/letsencrypt/renewal-hooks/deploy/`.

+    There are example files for this in `contrib/letsencrypt/`:

+        mkdir -p /etc/letsencrypt/renewal-hooks/deploy
+        cp contrib/letsencrypt/deploy-changed-certs /etc/letsencrypt/renewal-hooks/deploy
+        mkdir -p /etc/scripts
+        cp contrib/letsencrypt/certbot-common /etc/scripts/

+    **Remember to edit them to suit your setup!**

 ### Reverse Proxy with Apache
 If you already have an Apache installation it will be easier to just use